 Metal Gear Rising: Revengeance Mac Review

 Are you looking for a fast-paced action game that also happens to include stealth elements?
 If so, you’re in the right place then.
-Metal Gear Rising: Revengeance is the ninth installment of the Metal Gear series (and the first one ever on Mac) and is set four years after the events of Metal Gear Solid 4: Guns of Patriots.
-But hey, don’t be discouraged if you have never played a MG game before.
-This is a spin-off, a complete new story.
+Metal Gear Rising: Revengeance for Mac is the ninth installment of the Metal Gear series and is set four years after the events of Metal Gear Solid 4: Guns of Patriots.
+But hey, don’t be discouraged if you have never played an MG game before.
+This is a spin-off, a completely new story.